Cost of searching

 Each searcher comes to their search with their personal cash requirements to support their lifestyle.
 Some have significant-others to support and perhaps additional commitments to family or community to consider.
 On the other hand, a few (38%) reported that a spouse’s salary and health plan were major contributors to their living expenses during search.

 75% of self-funded searchers did not inject additional personal equity into their transaction.
-Their ‘sweat equity’ from paying their search costs was enough for the banks, seller and outside investors – allowing them to keep 60-100% equity for themselves.
+Their ‘sweat equity’ from paying their search costs was enough for the banks, seller and outside investors – allowing them to keep 51-100% equity for themselves.
 For these self-funded searchers, living lean also allowed them an extended search time.
-One searcher observed, “I think it would have been easy to spend more if we had a “fund.”
+One searcher on a team of two observed, “I think it would have been easy to spend more if we had a “fund.”
 We would have just flown to visit companies because it was an option for us.
 Not having a fund forces us to be conservative and operate on a tight budget, and it pays off when you ultimately get much more ownership of the business that you acquire.”

 Many searchers are very uncomfortable living too ‘close to the line’ and with financial discomfort and risk.
 One searcher abandoned the self-funded plan when the family dogs needed an expensive set of treatments that tapped cash reserves, causing a reconsideration of the need for financial stability.
 These decisions become very personal.